Arrambam: Reception

 Arrambam opened to positive reviews from critics.
-Behindwoods stated, "Director Vishnuvardhan, writer duo Subha and editor Sreekar Prasad have to be commended for managing to keep the audiences hooked to their seats for a majority of the movie with very few drag moments.
-With a running time of more than two and a half hours, the screenplay is taut and crisp enough to keep the crowd arrested."
 Sify said, "'Arrambam' lives up to the expectations and is a satisfying thrill ride for its variety in providing no-holds barred entertainment.
 Ajith' terrific screen presence and powerful dialogue delivery, smart writing, charismatic cast and action which is fast-paced are smartly packaged by director Vishnuvardhan."
 About the performances, the critic said, "Ajith himself gives a low-key, well-nuanced performance as Ashok, the conscience of this film; Arya is superb as the happy-go-lucky Arjun and his comedy scene in college with Nayan is a rocker."
 Indiaglitz commented, "Simple, elegant and class but richly crafted to keep you tuned to the screen – 'Arrambam' is an interesting story in a gripping screenplay."
 Talking about the technical aspects, the website says, "Om Prakash has canned every frame with passion.
 Cohesion and continuity is edgy and distinctly better only as the film progresses.
 Srikar Prasad has however done a commendable job in putting the pieces of action together in thorough entertainment.
 Background score adds volume to the story, supporting it substantially well."